bolderbrush10/SearchlightAssault/programmer-notes.md

 -- TODO Break up sprite into mask layer (team colors), glow layer, and base (to save on memory)

+-- TODO Get the emissions layer rendered from blender to include reflections

 -- TODO Draw a little glow around the base of the searchlight, like a lamp

+-- TODO Test non-high resolution graphics

+-- TODO Optimize file sizes better, maybe increase the file compression and see if it loads faster or slower

 ### Feature: Professionalism Polish